America PAC: Social media activities

 America PAC paid for ads on social media platforms including Facebook, YouTube and X, the latter of which received less investment than the other two.
 From July to October 2024, the company invested $3 million on Facebook and Instagram advertisements, with $1.5 million being spent on Google and $201,000 on X.

 The efforts are targeted at voters in swing states and have included provocative internet ads featuring the attempted assassination of Donald Trump.
 Ads have been targeted at voters in Arizona, Michigan, Georgia, North Carolina, Nevada, Pennsylvania, and Wisconsin.
 According to Wired, as of October 2024, the ads had amassed 32 million impressions.

 Social media content shared by America PAC have included a video which depicts a fighter with Kamala Harris' face being physically attacked by a sword-wielding Trump.
 Another post shared by the organization stated that "Harris is a 'C-word'"—an allusion to the word "cunt", a vulgar word used against women—before calling her a "communist".

-America PAC administers an "Election Integrity Community" on Twitter/X, in October 2024 Musk tweeted that his followers should report issues with the 2024 Election there.
+America PAC administers an "Election Integrity Community" on X, in October 2024 Musk tweeted that his followers should report issues with the 2024 election there.

+For the 2026 midterms, America PAC focused its advertising efforts on "VoteSafe.org", a website backed by the PAC that is meant to compete with the official U.S. government voter advocacy website Vote.gov, and the non-profit group Vote.org.
+These included non-partisan advocacy advertising, and attack ads targeting Democrat candidates such as Chris Pappas, Mary Peltola, James Talarico, and Josh Turek.
+Judd Legum reported that the site's privacy policy was updated in August 2026 to state that America PAC may collect and share personally identifying information and "inferences" from VoteSafe.org with third-party business partners (including social networks, and advertising data companies such as The Trade Desk).
+VoteSafe.org is also used as a backend by Sentinel Action Fund—a super PAC affiliated with the Heritage Foundation, and Ready to Register—a group in North Carolina that had been flagged by the state's elections board for unsolicited voter registration mailings that contained outdated information.